William Blake in popular culture: Popular

 In 1968, Capitol Records producer and composer David Axelrod recorded his first album, Song of Innocence, featuring instrumental interpretations of the titular poetry collection.
 The recording was done in a contemporary musical vein that fused sounds from pop, jazz, rock, and theater music, leading one critic at the time to coin the term "jazz fusion" and numerous hip hop producers to sample the album's music decades later.

 The Fugs set several of Blake's songs and performed a "Homage to William and Catherine Blake," celebrating their sexual freedom.

 Loreena McKennitt used lines from the Poetical Sketches in her song Lullaby.
 Martha Redbone's 2012 album The Garden of Love – Songs of William Blake consists of twelve pieces of Blake's poetry.

 In 1983, Mark Stewart of The Pop Group recorded a version of Jerusalem with various On-U label associates under the name 'Mark Stewart & The Maffia', on the Jerusalem (EP), which makes heavy and repeated use of treated samples of Hubert Parry's setting of the song.

+In 1987 Tangerine Dream released the album Tyger (album) which centers around Blake's poetry.
+Three of the tracks have lyrics taken from the poems The Tyger, London and Smile.
+The track London also incorporates lines from A Little Girl Lost, America: a Prophecy and The Fly.